 I have nothing to add to conjectures by others about the initial, minimal forms of life, e.g. see Ganti (2003).

-However, controlled production of complex behaving structures needs increasingly sophisticated information processing:
+Controlled production of complex behaving structures needs increasingly sophisticated information processing:

--- in processes of reproduction, growth and development

--- for control of behaviour of complex organisms reacting to their environment, including other organisms.
+- -- in processes of reproduction, growth and development - -- for control of behaviour of complex organisms reacting to their environment, including other organisms.

-(Regarding mechanisms for storing information required for reproduction Schrödinger (1944) had some profound observations.)
+(Regarding reproduction Schrödinger 1944 had some profound observations)

-In simple organisms, control mainly uses presence or absence of sensed matter to turn things on or off or sensed scalar values to specify and modify other values (e.g. chemotaxis).
+In simple cases control uses presence or absence of sensed matter to turn things on or off or sensed scalar values to specify and modify other values (e.g. chemotaxis).